The Complete Checklist for Long-Distance Moving

 Decluttering your home is essential before moving long distance.
 It will make your move easier, and it may even help you to sell your house faster.

 Focus on one room and then tackle different areas within that room.
-If you start in your kitchen, begin with the cabinets and then move onto the counters, before moving on to the pantry.
-This systematic approach will help you to stay organized, and make the decluttering experience less overwhelming.
+If you start in your kitchen, begin with the cabinets and then move on to the counters, before moving on to the pantry.
+This systematic approach will help you to stay organized and make the decluttering experience less overwhelming.

 Sort items according to the categories below: